-Back to basics – Section one: Content benefits
+Back to Basics – Great Product Content Section One: Content Benefits

 This section looks at the benefits that good content brings to your product descriptions.
 The tone of voice, information, and structure that goes into each description represents your brand’s image.
 Getting it right will improve customer relations and help to increase conversions.